Ethiopia hits second-year target for filling Nile mega-dam - RFI

 The UN Security Council met earlier this month to discuss the project, although Ethiopia later slammed the session as an "unhelpful" distraction from the AU-led process.

+In 2010 Nile basin countries, excluding Egypt and Sudan, signed another deal, the Cooperative Framework Agreement, that allows projects on the river without Cairo's agreement.

+The Nile's main tributaries, the Blue Nile and White Nile, converge in Khartoum before flowing north through Egypt to drain into the Mediterranean Sea.

-Reservoir-filling began last year, with Ethiopia announcing in July 2020 it had hit its target of 4.9 billion cubic metres.#photo1
+The process of filling the GERD's reservoir began last year, with Ethiopia announcing in July 2020 it had hit its target of 4.9 billion cubic metres.

-The goal for this year's rainy season was to add 13.5 billion cubic metres.
+The goal for this year's rainy season -- which had been announced before the first cycle was completed -- was to add 13.5 billion cubic metres.
+The reservoir's capacity is 74 billion.

-There is now enough water to install and operate the dam's first two turbines, which would allow the project to start producing energy for the first time, said the official, who spoke on condition of anonymity because he was not authorised to brief the media.

-"I cannot say this time or that time but we will generate shortly the power with this necessary storage," the official said.
+With the second-year target hit, the dam can run the first two of its 13 turbines, Seleshi said Monday on Twitter.

+"Intensive efforts are being made for the two turbines to generate energy," Seleshi said, adding that "early generation" could be realised "in the next few months."

 © 2021 AFP